EthanDann/Active-Directory-Project/README.md

 ## Windows 10 Target Machine

 - Install Windows 10 Pro on a VM using VirtualBox
-- Change pc name to 'target-PC' in settings
+- Change PC name to 'target-PC' in settings
+- Restart PC
-- Change IP address to '192.168.10.100', default gateway to '192.168.10.1', and DNS server to '8.8.8.8'
+- Change IPv4 address to '192.168.10.100', Subnet mask to '255.255.255.0', default gateway to '192.168.10.1', and DNS server to '8.8.8.8'
+- Once Windows server Active Directory is configured, change the DNS server to '192.168.10.7', the Windows server address

+### Adding PC to Active Directory Domain

+- Type in 'This PC' in the Windows search bar and click 'properties'
+  - Scroll down to 'Advanced System Settings'
+  - Go to 'Computer Name', change at the bottom, and Add the domain under 'Member of'
+  - Type in the administrator credentials (in a real-world environment, a new group would be created)
+  - Restart PC
+- Log in as the HR user to ensure everything is working properly
+  - On the initial login screen, click Other User and type in the HR user credentials

 ### Installing Splunk Universal Forwarder and Sysmon on Windows 10 Target Machine

-- Install Splunk Universal Forwarder and set the receiving index to the Splunk Server (192.168.10.10) on port 9997
+- Install Splunk Universal Forwarder on the Splunk website and set the receiving index to the Splunk Server (192.168.10.10) on port 9997
+    - When you start the launcher, it will ask for the 'Receiving indexer'; that's where you'll type in the IP address and port number
-- Install sysmon with the config file from 'olaf' on Github by downloading both files and running this on PowerShell:
+- Install sysmon with the config file from 'olaf' on Github by downloading both files and running this in PowerShell:
 ```bash
 cd C:<symon install path>
 .\Symon64.exe -i ..\sysmonconfig.xml
 ```
-- Create a file named 'inputs.conf' and inputt the following information to ensure data was being sent to the correct places:
+- Create a file named 'inputs.conf' in the /program files/SplunkUniversalForwarder/etc/system/local directory and input the following information to ensure data is being sent to the correct places:
+    - This tells the Splunk Forwarder to forward those events to the Splunk server
+    - You'll need admin privileges, so open Notepad as administrator and paste it in, then save it to that directory (Change 'save as type' to 'all files')
+    - In the Services app on the Windows machine, double click the SplunkForwarder service, and go to the 'Log On' tab
+        - Change it to log on as 'Local System account', this is because it may not be able to collect logs due to permissions if logged in as the other account
+    - Restart the SplunkForwarder service

 ```bash
 [WinEventLog://Application]